Skatteetaten/mva-meldingen/docs/english/api/index.md

 - or use the `selfLinks.apps` value
   `{instanceDataAppUrl}`, as shown in the instance response in the previous step.
-  - `vatReturnFilingUrl = {instanceDataAppUrl}`
+  - `vatReturnSubmissionUrl = {instanceDataAppUrl}`

-You upload VAT return filing by using the data api for the instance:
+You upload VAT return submission by using the data api for the instance:

 ```
-PUT {vatReturnFilingUrl}
+PUT {vatReturnSubmissionUrl}
     HEADERS:
         "Authorization": "Bearer " + "{altinnToken}"
         "content-type": "text/xml"